Skip to content

 StatusOne of the four states listed above.

-ModelLLM used in that conversation (doesn't change even if the Agent is edited).
+ModelLLM used in that conversation (does not change even if the Agent is edited).

 ContextTokens used / model limit.
 Useful to predict context cuts.